Higher Diploma (Major Award)

 University College Cork,

-The Higher Diploma in Advanced Languages and Global Communication is aimed at people hoping to return to the job market with modern language and intercultural communication skills along with competencies relating to managing global relationships, ICT, translation and localisation skills.
-It specifically addresses the need highlighted by employer reports for language skills in the workforce, as well as the National Languages Strategy launched in Q4, 2017.
+The Higher Diploma in Advanced Languages and Global Communication is aimed at jobseekers and those in employment who wish to upskill in language and intercultural communication, ICT, translation and localisation.
+It specifically addresses the need highlighted by employer reports for language skills in the workforce, as well as Ireland's Foreign Languages Strategy launched in Q4, 2017, where one of the aims is to increase the number of students learning a foreign language in higher education by 20%.

 The programme offers advanced specialism in one language (from Spanish, German, Portuguese, Italian and French) and 10 credits of an additional foreign language from an expanded range including Chinese, Korean and Japanese.
 It will equip students with the necessary language competence, as well as intercultural skills, to be able to do business with markets of particular strategic interest to Ireland, both in Europe and beyond.
 By the end of the course, students in Italian, Spanish, Portuguese, German and French will have reached a minimum of CEFR level B1.